Heating and Cooling Units for Apartments and Condos

 Apartment Size

-If your system has too little capacity, on the other hand, it will not be able to adequately cool or heat your space, which means your space will be less comfortable.
+If your system has too little capacity, on the other hand, it will not be able to adequately cool or heat your space, which means your area will be less comfortable.
 This will also cause extra wear and tear as the system struggles to keep up.

 Landlord’s Rules and Regulations (If You’re a Tenant)

-If you’re a tenant and considering installing an AC or heating unit in your apartment, consult your landlord before doing so.
+If you’re a tenant considering installing an AC or heating unit in your apartment, consult your landlord before doing so.
 Installing certain systems may violate your lease.

 HVAC Installation Ability